Sick and tired of being sick and tired?

 - 133 million Americans – 45% of the population – have at least one chronic disease

-- Chronic diseases are responsible for seven out of every 10 deaths in the U.S.
+- Chronic diseases are responsible for 7 out of every 10 deaths in the U.S.

 - People with chronic conditions are the most frequent users of health care in the U.S.

-Pretty dismal and disappointing stats.
-We are spending more and more on “healthcare” yet we are getting sicker by the day.
-The US is not even in the top 10 of the healthiest countries yet we spend the most amount of money.
+These are pretty dismal and disappointing stats.
+We are spending more and more on “healthcare,” yet we are getting sicker by the day.
+The U.S. is not even in the top 10 of the world's healthiest countries, yet we spend the most amount of money.
 It doesn’t take a genius to figure out we are doing something wrong.

-Lack of medications does not lead to sickness,
+Lack of medication does not lead to sickness,

 illnesses and dysfunctions.

-Symptoms are our bodies way of telling us something is wrong.
+Symptoms are our body's way of telling us something is wrong.

-“My advice is to not cover up the bodies
+“My advice is to not cover up the body's

 means of communication (symptoms),

-but to look to the root cause and fix that.”
+but to look at the root causes and fix those.”

-Integrated Functional Medicine looks to get to the route cause of disease and illness by addressing each person individually.
-Each patient will go through a very thorough history and physical exam (often in excess of 1 hour).
+Integrated Functional Medicine looks to get at the root causes of disease and illness by addressing each person individually.
+Each patient will go through a very thorough history and physical exam (our patients always spend an hour with the doctor).
 The history and exam will then guide us to which functional testing should be performed.
-The functional testing used in combination with the history and physical exam will guide us in the treatment protocol for that individual.
+By combining the individual patients history, physical examination and functional medicine testing this will guide us in the treatment protocol for that individual.

-Take a Look at our FAQ section.
+Take a Look at our FAQ section below.
 It may answer many of the burning questions you have about health, our practice, and if we can help you.